kernel-community/kernel/docs/track-gaming/module-5/core.md

 ---
 title: Module 5 - Game Discoverability
-description:
+description: Today, discoverability is arguably a game developer's hardest challenge.
+We look inwards at player psychology, zoom out to a broad virtual economic view, and casually browse the internet and popular culture to find factors that affect how people discover our game.
+image: /assets/shares/better-questions.png
 ---

 # 🔍 Game Discoverability

 ## Nearing The End

-This module is the second to the last one of the KERNEL Gaming Track.
+This module is the second to the last one of the Kernel Gaming Track.
 As the finish line looms on the horizon, we've hopefully formed long-lasting connections, polished our project MVPs, and crystallized our ideas.
 Armed with our prototypes and presentations, we set out, ready to release our creations unto the world.

 Now comes the hard part: how will our players find our game?

 Today, discoverability is arguably a game developer's hardest challenge, and it's fitting that we discuss it in relation with the Learn Track's [Token and Mechanism Design Module](../../../module-5/).
-Similar to token engineering, solving discoverability is a rich well of discussion.
+Similar to token engineering, discoverability is a rich well of discussion.
 We can look inwards at player psychology, take a more zoomed out view of virtual economics, or even just casually browse the Internet and popular culture, and we'll be sure to find factors that affect how people discover our game.

 How can we make sure that we find the audience that is crucial for us to get product market fit?
 With so much content being created today, how do we stand out from all the noise and shilling?